Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 Located on the south bank of the Colorado River near downtown Austin, Zilker Botanical Gardens showcases a diverse selection of plant life from around the world, including the Hartman Prehistoric Garden and Isamu Taniguchi Japanese Garden.
 Leashed pups are welcome on trails, as long as they avoid the water features and don’t leave any mess behind.

 After seeing its natural wonders, explore the historical sights of Austin.
-If Fido’s legs tire, head back to Kimpton Hotel Van Zandt for treats and a grassy relief area.
+Then, when Fido’s legs tire, head back to Kimpton Hotel Van Zandt for treats and a grassy relief area.

 Myriad Botanical Gardens